ShoeRider/UTTT_Analitics/README.md

 In progress:
 + Implementing HashTable to remove overlapping game branches.
-+ Parallel procing to increase search time.
++ Parallel procing to decrease search time.
 + Machine learning with Neural Networks with backpropagation to help find moves faster